chrisortiz-code/BrockPack/BrockREADME.txt

 - Java Interface, extension of it

 Guessing Game
-- Uses java.util.random to create a quick over under game
+- Uses java.util.random to create an over under guessing game from 0-100

 Recursive Linked List
-- Class with main methods implemented using recursion
+- Classes main methods implemented using recursion

 Shortest Path Finder
 - Uses a 2D array representation for graph nodes